 Introducing hill runs into your 10k training plan are a great way to improve technique, stride length and leg muscle strength.

-Hill running sessions can be done both outside on a natural gradient or indoors using the incline setting on your treadmill.
+Hill running sessions can be done both outside or indoors, either by using a hill's natural gradient or by using the incline setting on your treadmill.

 By incorporating these speed sessions in to your workout regime you will begin to notice you can run quicker over longer periods of time to increase your overall race speed.

 Good luck trying these tips out in your 10k training and let us know if you manage to set a new personal best in your next 10k.
 Don’t forget to take a look at our other treadmill workouts for more useful tips to help you with your training.